Home » WaterRower Natural Rowing Machine Review

 Comfort

-The molded seat has an ergonomic design and comes with extra padding to provide superior comfort while rowing.
+The molded seat has an ergonomic design and comes with extra padding to provide comfort for prolonged sitting.
 A few users commented on how this seat was the most comfortable they’ve experienced.

 The handle is durable and light because it’s made of aluminum.
 Its tear-drop shape makes it easy to grip and also minimizes any development of wrist problems such as tendonitis because it virtually eliminates any wrist torque.